Want to start reading immediately? Get a FREE ebook with your print copy when you select the "bundle" option. T+Cs apply.

 We have reached a point with online learning when the existing tools no longer match what people actually experience on the web.
 Almost everything you do online is mediated by AI: Google, Facebook, Twitter, Instagram, TikToK, Amazon and Netflix.

-Much of what you experience online is personalized for you by AI, so one can argue that the one area of human endeavour that has most to gain from smart, personalized AI software is ‘learning’.
+Much of what you experience online is personalized for you by AI, and the one area of human endeavour that has most to gain from smart, personalized AI software is ‘learning’.

 This is the era of AI.
 Every one of the top global tech companies has AI as their core, strategic technology.
 AI is in every smartphone and computer.
 Increasingly, it is baked into the hardware.
 It drives almost every online service to such a degree that it could be said to support the entire world-wide-web.